 2. Complete the form and send it to the Returning Officer.

-3. Your nomination must be received by 4 pm on Friday 2 October 2020.
+3. Your nomination must be received by 4pm, Tuesday 3rd October 2023.

-Candidates will be elected by ballot at the Annual Meeting of the State Council, to be held online via zoom on Saturday 14 November 2020 You are encouraged to attend.
+Candidates will be elected by ballot at the Annual Meeting of the State Council, to be held in November.
+You are encouraged to attend.
 The ballot will be conducted in accordance with the NPA Constitution and By-Laws.